equinor/records/doc/format.md

 *  [Example](../example/revisions.trig)

 There is currently only one subclass of `rev:Revision` for revisions of documents.
 Revisions of documents have author and dates.
 The can also have the relation `rev:describes` to the document it revises.
 Note that this is not the same relation as `rec:describes` in the record provenance.
 Document revisions are intended to support existing workflows where documents have editions/revisions/versions that are issued at certain times.

+## Provenance
+We use [the prov-o ontology](http://www.w3.org/ns/prov#), especially prov:wasGeneratedBy and prov:Activity for modelling the provenance of the record metadata and content.
+For example, [the dotnet record library](../src/Record) will always add metadata provenance using prov:wasAssociatedWith to link to the version of the Records library that generated the record.